Joe12387/overpoweredjs-api/README.md

 ### `clusterUUID`

 `clusterUUID` identifies the browser or device.
-It is designed to be as unique as possible, assigning each identifier to the fewest possible users per browser or device on which the API is called.
+It is designed to be as unique as possible, assigning each identifier to the fewest possible users.
 Each `clusterUUID` is accompanied by a `uniquenessScore`.
-The `uniquenessScore` describes how unique the `clusterUUID` likely is. `clusterUUID` only takes client-side browser information into account and is not affected by network changes.
+The `uniquenessScore` describes how unique the `clusterUUID` is, with 5 indicating it's likely totally unique to this specific browser or device, and lower scores indicating the possibility that more than one individual device may have been assigned with the same `clusterUUID`. `clusterUUID` only takes client-side browser information into account and is not affected by network changes.

 ### `uniquenessScore`